Sydney-Informatics-Hub/hello-nextflow/docs/part2/05_scale.md

-# 2.5 Scaling to multiple samples
+# 2.5 Productionising our workflow

 !!! note "Learning objectives"

-    1.
+    1. Configure Nextflow workflows to run on multiple samples
+    2. Enable and interpret Nextflow's inbuilt reports
+    3. Implement the `tag` directive to label tasks for better tracking and profiling
+    4. Configure a Nextflow workflow to use multiple CPUs for a process

-Now that we have a working pipeline on a single-sample, we will update it to take multiple samples and introduce Nextflow concepts that help with understanding and profiling the pipeline.
+Now that we have a working pipeline on a single-sample, we will update it to take multiple samples and introduce Nextflow concepts that not only help with understanding and profiling the pipeline but also set the stage for productionising it.

+We will focus on making the workflow scalable, robust, and efficient for real-world data processing.
+Key productionisation practices include:

+- Automating tasks
+- Handling errors gracefully
+- Optimising resource usage
+- Ensuring reproducibility.

+These steps ensure that the pipeline can be reliably used in more complex scenarios, like when processing multiple samples in parallel.

 ## 2.5.1 Labeling tasks with the `tag` directive